This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

-On-Site Support refers to when a Client Computing Personal Computer Specialist or Technician will come to an office or classroom to initiate a repair to a university-provided desktop computer, printer, scanner, projector or ethernet port.
+On-Site Support refers to when a full-time Information Technology (IT) staff member such as a Client Computing (CC) Personal Computer Specialist or Technician visits an office or classroom to initiate a repair to a university-provided desktop computer, printer, scanner, projector or ethernet port.

-Note: University-provided hardware and software refers to hardware and software purchased and provided by Information Technology and does not include individual departmental hardware and software.
+Note: University-provided hardware and software refers to hardware and software purchased and provided by the IT department and does not include individual departmental hardware and software.

 On-site support for non-university provided desktop computers within faculty or staff offices is limited to configuration support only.
 A nominal fee will be charged for this service.